Countries to watch as divided Europe chooses its parliament

 FRANCE

-For Macron, Le Pen represents the "leprosy" of nationalism that is eating the EU from within.
-For Le Pen, the race is a battle to preserve European civilization from the threat of "massive immigration" and uncontrolled globalization.
+Polling agency projections Sunday night showed Le Pen's National Rally party in the lead in France's voting, with Macron's governing Republic on the Move party in second place.

-As far-right parties court the youth vote , Le Pen is counting on 23-year-old Jordan Bardella to lead her National Rally party to victory, then revamp the EU from within.
+France's Greens party was projected to come in a surprisingly strong third place — easily beating the traditional conservative party the Republicans, far-left Defiant France and once-dominant Socialist Party.

-Le Pen's party, then called the National Front, won France's European parliamentary elections in 2014, but today she is looking beyond home territory.
-She has traveled to numerous European capitals recently to lend support to populist candidates, with the goal of enlarging their parliamentary group.
+As far-right parties courted the youth vote, Le Pen turned to 23-year-old Jordan Bardella to lead her National Rally party to victory.
+He called the result a "clear punishment" both for Macron and the EU itself.

-France has 34 lists of candidates in the European election, but Macron crushed France's traditional right and left parties in 2017 when he won the presidency, and they're still struggling.
+Le Pen's party, then called the National Front, already won France's European parliamentary elections in 2014, but today she is looking beyond home territory with the goal of enlarging their parliamentary group.

 GERMANY